Last updated on December 18th, 2020

 Time needed: 2 nights

-My initial plan was to head straight from Bajawa to Moni to check out the tri-colored lakes.
-But as we were leaving, we met a group of fellow backpackers who stopped us dead in our tracks.
+My initial plan was to head straight from Bajawa to Moni to check out the tri-colored Kelimutu Lakes.
+But a group of fellow backpackers managed to convince me to add Riung to my Flores travel route.

-I’m going to be straight with you: getting from Bajawa to Riung is a bitch!
-The drive should take 2 hours, but it took us over 4.
-It’s bumpy, slow and it’s crowded.
+Note: Reality time!
+I’m going to be straight with you: getting from Bajawa to Riung is a bitch.
+The drive should take 2 hours, but it took us over 4 with public transport.
+It’s bumpy, slow, and it’s crowded.

 Things to do in Riung